01-edu/public/subjects/java/checkpoints/singleton-blueprint/README.md

 ### Instructions

-You are given an incomplete singleton class.
-Complete the class to demonstrate your understanding of how the Singleton design pattern works.
-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+You are given an incomplete `Singleton` class.
+Complete the class to demonstrate your understanding of how the `Singleton` design pattern works.
+The `Singleton` pattern ensures that a class has only one instance and provides a global point of access to that instance.

 ### Expected Class